 Flexibility of the cello bow

-– A bow that is flexible and soft can help you create rich tones, but it can often come at the expense of quick response.
-With the bow tightened a normal amount the stick of the bow should not touch the strings while playing moderately loud.
+– A bow that is flexible and soft can help produce a rich sound, though often at the expense of quick response.
+When tightened to normal playing tension, the stick should not touch the strings during moderately loud playing.

 Weight of the cello bow